mowens3/EveCorp/README.md

 ## User Guide

 * Start by running `/character register` command to register your first EVE Online character with bot.
+After that follow instructions from direct message.
 * Command `/character info` could be used to show list of your registered character.
 * Command `/character remove` — for removal of registered character.